 |

-that there are in fact many different variants of this machine.
+that there are different models, versions and variants of the Enigma.

 Some of the differences make it impossible to decrypt a message

-that was encoded on another model.
+that was encrypted on another model.
 That does however not affect the working

 principle as explained here.
-For this we study the circuit diagram
+Let's first look at the simplified circuit diagram

 of a standard 3-wheel Wehrmacht Enigma.